Bright House Networks Stadium

 The stadium's west side features the four-level Roth Tower, which includes 24 luxury suites accessible by private elevator.
 In addition, it houses a 4,200 square-foot Club Lounge with seating for 822, all of which were sold out shortly after stadium ground-breaking.
 The Roth Tower has the typical college football mainstays, including a spacious press box, broadcast and administrative suites.
 Bright House Networks Stadium also provides ample ADA Seating, capable of providing more than 450 wheelchair-accessible seats.

-Scheduled for 2015, the East Side Club will be a premium experience in Bright House Networks Stadium that will become one of the signatures of the UCF game-day experience.
-The ESC will be a 10,000-square-foot, Florida-themed social area and lounge located between the 30-yard lines.
-It will feature chair-back stadium seating, as well as an open-air sun deck to enjoy the game.
-Refreshments, televisions, private restrooms and other amenities will be available in the ESC, as well.
+In 2015, the Carl Black and Gold Cabana debuted for UCF fans.
+The Cabana is a premium experience in Bright House Networks Stadium that became one of the signatures of the UCF gameday experience.
+It features a 10,000-square-foot, Florida-themed social area and lounge located between the 30-yard lines, and chair-back stadium seating, as well as an open-air sun deck to enjoy the game.
+Refreshments, televisions, private restrooms and other amenities are available in the Cabana, as well.

 There are two stadium scoreboards at Bright House Networks Stadium.
 The board mounted on the south end of the stadium measures 50' x 8', while the primary board on the north end measures 100' x 37'.
 It also features a 34' x 22' Daktronics ProStar VideoPlus display capable of displaying live video and instant replays, as well as game information, player and team statistics, advertising, graphics and animation in 16.7 million colors.
 In addition, the north board also contains a 5'7x72' 23mm ProAd digital display.